 Best practices when it comes to mood:

-- Get enough sleep: A University of Pennsylvania study found that when subjects were limited to 4.5 hours of sleep, they felt stressed, sad, and had a cognitive decline.
+A University of Pennsylvania study found that when subjects were limited to 4.5 hours of sleep, they felt stressed, sad, and had a cognitive decline.
 Once sleep went back to normal they reported significant increases in mood.
 So again, you need to be sleeping consistently for 7 hours minimum per night.

-- Make some nutritional adjustments: Make sure you're getting enough omega 3's.
+Make sure you’re getting enough omega 3’s.
 Or eat 2-3 servings of at least 8 ounces of salmon per week.

-- Make sure you're getting enough iodine: It's like food for your thyroid.
+It’s like food for your thyroid.
 Consuming enough iodine will signal your body to create more T3 and T4 if need be.
 Some foods that are good sources of Iodine are seaweed, tuna, shrimp, dairy, and iodized salt.

-- Get more vitamin D: A lack of it has also been shown to have a correlation with mood, depressive disorders, and fat loss.
+A lack of it has also been shown to have a correlation with mood, depressive disorders, and fat loss.
 Get a 10-15 minute walk (showing a decent amount of skin) at least once per day or consume some dairy products.
-If you do all of the above and a blood test reveals you're still deficient, then supplement with D3.
+If you do all of the above and a blood test reveals you’re still deficient, then supplement with D3.

 3 – Energy